anerishah97/sih2018/README.md

 # Shelter allocation and disaster management.

-This project was made for the Smart India Hackathon, a problem statement by Ministry of Andaman and Nicobar to develop a software solution for optimal allocation of resources - clothes, medicines, shelter, etc during times of disaster.
+This project was made for the Smart India Hackathon within 36 hours, the problem statement was provided by Ministry of Andaman and Nicobar, India was to develop a software solution for optimal allocation of resources - clothes, medicines, shelter, etc during times of disaster.
 This project has a web solution and an Android app.
-The web solution can be found here:
+The web solution can be found here: https://github.com/MitP97/DisasterManagement
 The app had the following features:

 The bottom navigation bar has the home, search, help and shelter options